-What would you do if you open a site a it's NOT loading for five, seven or even ten seconds?
+What would you do if you open a site and it's NOT loading for five, seven or even ten seconds?

 You would lose interest and might not return back, you won't recommend it to anyone, and might talk about the bad user experience you had with it.

 This is the main problem when we end up making pages that look really good, but fail to engage users and generate revenue.
-In this mobile first world we can’t ignore this issue, and Google's Accelerated Mobile Pages(AMP) is here to help us solve this issue.
+In this mobile first world we can’t ignore this issue.
+Google's Accelerated Mobile Pages(AMP) is here to help us solve this issue.

 What is AMP?

 AMP or Accelerated Mobile Pages are used mainly for boosting up a site's presence on Google.

 If a user searches website content on mobile and its related accelerated mobile page exists, Google will show AMP cards as shown in image below.

 On mobile search, the AMP icon helps users identify pages that load quickly and smoothly.
 When users select an AMP page, Google Search retrieves the page from Google AMP Cache, which makes it load faster.